-iPads (or other tablet computers) and laptops may only be used in school for educational activities and with the explicit permission of a teacher or other member of staff.
-Devices must be brought to all lessons, but should be switched to "standby" or "silent" modes and remain in bags unless a teacher instructs otherwise.
-They should be transported between lessons in school bags, and kept in lockers when unattended.
+Laptops may only be used in school for educational activities and with the explicit permission of a teacher or other member of staff.
+Devices must be brought to all lessons but should be switched to "standby" or "silent" modes and remain in bags unless a teacher instructs otherwise.
+They should be transported between lessons in school bags and kept in lockers when unattended.
 Devices may not be used in Form rooms or at other locations around the School site before school, at morning break time, or at lunchtime unless with the explicit permission of a member of staff.
-Failure to follow these regulations is likely to result in a sanction (usually a 30-minute Conduct Detention) and/or confiscation.
+Failure to follow these regulations is likely to result in a sanction (usually a 30- minute Conduct Detention) and/or confiscation.

-Mobile Phones
+Mobile phones